kitkakvitka/rsschool-cv/cv.md

 - Multitasking;
 - Tolerance of change and uncertainty;
 - Empathic and friendliness;
-- Being an exellent listener;
+- Being an excellent listener;
 - From Kharkiv.

 ## Code example